La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab1.md

 ## Functional Categories of Words

 _Gua\spi_ words have a relation between function and morphology.
 The CV pattern is for structure words, a few pronouns, and digits.
-CVV is for ``real'' relations, what in English are verbs.
-CCV is for abstract ``nouns'', normally used to denote objects.
-CCVV is used for more concrete ``nouns'' such as species, chemical elements, or household artifacts.
+CVV is for real relations, what in English are verbs.
+CCV is for abstract nouns, normally used to denote objects.
+CCVV is used for more concrete nouns such as species, chemical elements, or household artifacts.
 The purpose of these assignments is to cater to the known proclivities of natural language speakers, who like to segregate nouns from verbs, and to simplify the process of making words for meanings.
 Nothing in the language depends on these assignments, and the language never actually distinguishes between nouns and verbs.
 If you find that some word has a morphological form other than what you expect, this is simply an effort to keep related words together, and it will have no effect on the efficiency of the language.

 Here is the distribution of _gua\spi_ words by functional and morphological category.
-There are 11 V's, and 14 regular C's. `:' is allowed only in CV words such as _``^:i''_ , and `#' does not count towards differences in words.
+There are 11 V's, and 14 regular C's. `:' is allowed only in CV words such as _^:i_ , and `#' does not count towards differences in words.
 There are 74 allowed CC digraphs out of 196 possible pairs; many CC's are too hard for people to recognize reliably.

 >